Note: I get commissions for purchases made through links in this post.

 Which Gas Generators Does Cummins Offer?

-Cummins Onan gas generators, which are probably the type that you as a typical consumer would be interested in, come in 3 flavors – gasoline powered, liquid propane (LP) powered, and electronic fuel injected (EFI) models.
+Cummins Onan gas generators, which are probably the type of rv generator that you as a typical consumer would be interested in, come in 3 flavors – gasoline powered, liquid propane (LP) powered, and electronic fuel injected (EFI) models.

 The tables below compare several of the features of the following models, so you can see at a glance which one would be of the most interest to you.